How to Set Meaningful Goals for the New Year (Without Pressure or Perfectionism)

 1. Start With Your Values (Not Your Expectations)

-Before you write a single goal, pause and ask:
+Before writing any goal, pause and ask:

 “What truly matters to me right now?”